Top 50 Grocers: Independents Make Gains; Hispanic Grocer Bodega Sees Huge Jump

 Regional and independent chains are attracting attention, many because they’re often well regarded by their shoppers.
 The four highest-ranking grocery chains in a recent Consumer Reports survey (see sidebar) were independently owned regional chains H-E-B’s Central Market, Wegmans, Heinen’s and Gelson’s.

-Central Market, as part of the San Antonio-based H.E.
-Butt Grocery Co., ranks sixth on PG’s 2019 Super 50 list, while Wegmans comes in at No. 16.
+Central Market, as part of the San Antonio-based H-E-B, ranks sixth on PG’s 2019 Super 50 list, while Wegmans comes in at No. 16.
 Chains like these may be exactly what Amazon is looking for to expand its brick-and-mortar footprint outside of Whole Foods Market.

 Amazon’s acquisition of Austin, Texas-based Whole Foods was top of mind for many of last year’s Super 50 companies, and this year, it’s the news that the Seattle-based internet behemoth plans to launch a separate grocery chain.
 Word on the street indicates that this new concept could open in the Los Angeles area sometime before the end of this year, with growth coming from the acquisition of regional brands.